PascalBod/embedded-systems-for-ML/practice-sessions/01-HelloWorld-step1/README.md

 Some other source-code files are generated in the `autogen` and `simplicity_sdk_2024.6.1` directories.
 We can ignore them for now.

-An application is made of your code, and of the code used by the required libraries.
+An application is made of the generated code, of your code, and of the code used by the required libraries.
 In this example, the application prints a message.
 In a desktop application, the message would be printed in a terminal window.
 Here, the message is sent over a serial link.
 The serial link is created over the USB connection between the microcontroller board and the development PC.
 On the PC, the message is displayed by the serial terminal application.

 Initializing the serial link and redirecting the message to the serial link is performed by some code automatically added by Simplicity Studio.
 This code has to be run along with your code.
-This is done by `main.c`:
+This is done by `main.c`, thanks to the call to `sl_system_process_action` function:
 ```C
 int main(void)
 {